 - For the competitive grant program, eligible recipients include state (including D.C. and Puerto Rico), local, and tribal governments, as well as metropolitan planning organizations, special purpose districts or public authorities with a transportation function (such as port authorities).
 A Federal land management agency may be eligible if the agency applies jointly with a State or group of States.

-- For the At-Risk Coastal Infrastructure Grants, eligible recipients include the entities listed about, but must be in states (including the U.S. Territories Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands) in, or bordering on, the Atlantic, Pacific, or Arctic Ocean, the Gulf of Mexico, Long Island Sound, or one or more of the Great Lakes.
+- For the At-Risk Coastal Infrastructure Grants, eligible recipients include the entities listed above, but must be in states (including the U.S. Territories Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands) in, or bordering on, the Atlantic, Pacific, or Arctic Ocean, the Gulf of Mexico, Long Island Sound, or one or more of the Great Lakes.

 Approx Annual Funding Amount